murrty/WiitarThing/README.md

 - Nunchuk
 - Classic Controller
 - Classic Controller Pro

+Wiimotes can also be used standalone, currently with mappings that are intended for using a wiimote like you would a gamepad with Gamepad Mode enabled.

 The Wii U Pro Controller is also supported, and can be synced the same way as a wiimote can.